mizdalj/cryptography/ROADMAP.md

 # Cryptographic Algorithms Implementation Roadmap

-Implementing cryptographic algorithms from scratch can be an excellent way to dive deep into the mathematics and intricacies of encryption.
-Here's a suggested roadmap to guide your project.
+Implementing cryptographic algorithms from scratch offers a comprehensive exploration into the mathematics and intricacies of encryption.
+This roadmap provides guidance on how to systematically approach and realize such a project.

 ## Disclaimers

-- This implementation is for **educational purposes** only and should not be used in security-critical applications.
-- Implementations in popular libraries like OpenSSL have undergone rigorous audits and optimizations.
-They should be preferred for real-world applications.
+- The provided implementations are solely for educational objectives.
+They are not designed for deployment in security-sensitive applications.

+- Well-established libraries, such as OpenSSL, are recommended for real-world applications due to their rigorous audits and optimizations.

-## 1. Understand the Mathematics
+## 1. Mathematical Foundations

-Start by delving deep into the mathematical foundations of the algorithms you aim to implement.
-For instance:
+Before diving into the actual coding, one must understand the mathematical principles that underlie cryptographic algorithms.
+For example:

-- Modular arithmetic for RSA
+- **Modular Arithmetic**: Vital for RSA.

-- Group theory for elliptic curves
+- **Group Theory**: Essential for understanding elliptic curves.

-## 2. Choose Symmetric Algorithms
+## 2. Symmetric Algorithms Selection

-Start with simpler symmetric ciphers to get a hang of the encryption process:
+Begin with basic symmetric ciphers to familiarize yourself with the encryption process:

-- **AES (Rijndael)**
+- **AES (Rijndael)**: A widely adopted cipher.

-- **DES** (outdated but simpler for learning)
+- **DES**: Although outdated, its simplicity aids learning.

-- **Blowfish or Twofish**
+- **Blowfish or Twofish**: Other symmetric ciphers worth exploring.

-## 3. Choose Asymmetric Algorithms
+## 3. Asymmetric Algorithms Selection

-Move on to more complex public-key systems:
+Proceed to the intricacies of public-key systems:

-- **RSA**
+- **RSA**: A commonly used public-key cryptosystem.

-- **DSA or ECDSA** for digital signatures
+- **DSA or ECDSA**: Useful for digital signatures.

-- **Diffie-Hellman** for key exchange
+- **Diffie-Hellman**: Pertinent for key exchanges.

-- **Elliptic-curve variants** like Curve25519 for modern encryption methods
+- **Elliptic-curve variants**: Like Curve25519 for contemporary encryption techniques.

-## 4. Choose Hashing Algorithms
+## 4. Hashing Algorithms Selection

-- **SHA-256**
-- **MD5** (primarily for educational value; it's outdated and has vulnerabilities)
-- **SHA-3**
+Choose from several hashing algorithms, including:

+- **SHA-256**: A standard cryptographic hash function.

+- **MD5**: Though outdated and vulnerable, it provides educational insights.

+- **SHA-3**: A member of the latest cryptographic hash functions.

-## 5. Coding
+## 5. Coding Process

-- Begin with **Test-Driven Development (TDD)**.
-Write unit tests before the actual implementation.
+- **Test-Driven Development (TDD)**: Begin by writing unit tests ahead of the actual implementation.
+This ensures functionality and aids debugging.

-- Implement the algorithm.
+- **Implementation**: Craft the core algorithm.

-- Compare and validate results with established libraries (like OpenSSL) for correctness.
+- **Validation**: Cross-check results with renowned libraries (e.g., OpenSSL) to ensure accuracy.

 ## 6. Optimization (Optional)

-If you're feeling ambitious:
+For enthusiasts seeking further challenge:

-- Optimize your initial implementation.
+- Fine-tune the initial codes.

-- Consider low-level performance improvements, though this isn't the main focus.
+- Delve into low-level performance enhancements.
+However, remember that the primary goal is understanding, not performance.

-## 7. Documentation and Showcase
+## 7. Documentation and Presentation

-- Write clear and comprehensive comments.
+- **Commenting**: Embed clear and detailed comments in your code.

-- Document the mathematical foundations, algorithm steps, and your implementation nuances.
+- **Documentation**: Detail the mathematical foundations, algorithmic steps, and unique aspects of your implementation.

-- Showcase your work on GitHub with:
-  - A well-structured README
-  - Clear project purpose and scope
-  - Disclaimers, especially emphasizing the educational intent
+- **Showcasing on GitHub**: A structured README, a well-defined project objective and scope, and disclaimers highlighting the educational intent are crucial.

-Remember to always clarify that these implementations are meant for demonstration and learning, not real-world security applications.
+Lastly, it's paramount to reiterate that these implementations are tailored for educational purposes.
+They are not recommended for actual security applications.

+---

+This structure should provide a clear and organized view of the roadmap, making it easy for readers to follow.